 Our guest, Brice Minnigh, is an American with a passion for adventure.
 He’s lived and worked all around the world, notably in the former Soviet Union where he worked for the Moscow Times and Moscow Tribune, and in China, a country he’s written three guidebooks about.
 He speaks four languages – English, Russian, Mandarin and Cantonese, almost died on a journey to the North Pole, and is now the Editor in Chief of Freehub Magazine.
 He joins us from his home at Encinitas, California.

 Listen to Episode 113: Mountain Biking in Asia to hear Brice answer the following questions:

 - Where are you originally from?

-- When did this interest become professional?
+- When did mountain biking become professional?

 - You shared with us in emails before this interview that this all started in 1995 with a journey from Beijing-to-Pakistan.
 Tell us about that trip.

 - What are some of the most memorable parts of the people on that journey (or something else that comes out from the conversation)?